noyainrain/micro/contentdraft.md

 # Content draft

-* Store entity in greeting and render it for greeting
+* TODO OPTIONAL: AVEntity with YouTube
-* renderEntity(entity) -> returns correct DOM element (so it can be used in entity-input and in greeting)
+* TODO position absolute remove button
-* micro-secondary could half max-height of entity
+* TODO do not diff and update link array as long as cursor at link
-* Entity layout: Try dynamic width, left aligned (if container styled to have width 100%, align items center)
+* TODO micro-secondary half max-height of entity

-* LinkEntity layout: Try text below image, always gray (use flexbox column instead of grid)
+* content-34c3 branch: only YouTube left